fhb-codelabs/fhb-codelabs.github.io/site/codelabs/virt-pt-terraform-ec2-modules-asg.md

   * `terraform plan`
   * `terraform apply`

-* Afterwards, the podtatohead-installations should get updated to remove the single instances of the legs-service, replace them with the auto scaling groups and create the load balancers.
+* Afterwards, the podtatohead-installations should get updated to remove the single instances of the arms-service, replace them with the auto scaling groups and create the load balancers.
 After some time, the installation should work again.

 ## Finally